Race Across America: Race structure

-As noted above, unlike most multi-day bicycle races such as the Tour de France, RAAM has no stages, i.e., there is no specified distance to travel each day.
-There are no designated rest periods for food and sleep.
-Actually, sleep is optional.
+As noted above, unlike most multi-day bicycle races such as the Tour de France, RAAM has a single stage, i.e., there is no specified distance to travel each day.
+There are no designated rest periods for food and sleep, whose timing must be decided by racers and their crews.
 The clock runs continuously from start to finish as in a time trial, and the final overall finish time includes rest periods.
 Thus, the winner is the rider who can best combine fast riding with short and infrequent stops.
 The winner usually finishes in eight to nine days, after riding approximately 22 hours per day through the varied terrain of the United States.
 The addition of the 8-person team division has enabled finish times of slightly over five days.
 Each racer or team has a support crew that follows in vehicles to provide food, water, mechanical repairs and medical aid.
 During the night, a vehicle with flashing lights is required to follow each rider to ensure safety.

 Having to ride continuously for days with little to no sleep puts this event in the category of ultra-distance cycling races.
 The continuous physical output places considerable strain on the competitors as well as their support crews.
 As many as 50% of solo participants drop out due to exhaustion or for medical reasons.
 In addition, the race takes place on open roads, forcing participants to deal with sometimes dangerous traffic conditions.
-This represents another major difference between RAAM and more traditional bicycle road races.
+This represents another major difference between RAAM and more traditional bicycle road races on closed courses.

 In 2006 the race format changed significantly with the addition of a Solo Enduro division, in which riders were obliged to rest off the bike for a total of 40 hours at specified points across the country.
 The 40 hours were to be deducted from a rider's total time at the end of the race.
 These changes were made to improve safety and shift the emphasis to long-distance riding speed and away from the capacity to endure sleep deprivation.
 Because the intention was to phase out the traditional format, it was announced that henceforth the official RAAM champion would be the winner of the Solo Enduro division.
 In the first year the winner was 50-year-old Jonathan Boyer, who had won the fourth edition of RAAM twenty-one years earlier.
 However, interest in the Enduro format rapidly faded among riders, and the division was soon eliminated.
 The official RAAM champion is now the winner of the Solo Traditional division, which simply measures total elapsed time from west coast to east coast.

-The Trans Am Bike Race is similar to RAAM in that it is a non-stop bicycle race across the US, but it is longer and riders are unsupported / self-supported, meaning that all support from other racers, friends, family, or organizers is forbidden.
+The Trans Am Bike Race is similar to RAAM in that it is a non-stop bicycle race across the US, but it covers an even longer distance and riders are self-supported, meaning that all support from other racers, friends, family, or organizers is forbidden.
 Supplies and services must be obtained from commercial sources and no support vehicles are allowed.